gregnordin/ECEn360_Winter2016/README.md

 **Matlab and Python Homework Problems**

 Each homework assignment will contain at least one problem that must be solved on a computer with either Matlab or Python.
 The intent is to continue the initiative begun in your sophmore-level courses to have you learn at least one programming tool.
 Links to computer homework problems are provided in each homework assignment.
 If you are interested, all of the computer homework problems are consolidated on [this page](http://ecenmatlab.groups.et.byu.net/doku.php?id=ecen_360_assignments).
+You can find matlab learning resources and links to pages for other classes in our undergraduate curriculum [here](http://ecenmatlab.groups.et.byu.net/doku.php?id=start).